 9.7 million barrels per day through July.
 As part of the deal, key members of the energy alliance have insisted that those who have not been complying make up their commitments over the coming weeks.
 The move has helped to prop up oil prices, although concerns persist over the threat to fuel demand from the resurgence of new coronavirus infections across the globe.
 IEA Executive Director Fatih Birol told CNBC's "Street Signs Europe" that a modest oil market recovery was being driven by three factors: China's strong exit from lockdown measures; a "very good" compliance among OPEC+ members; and the decline of production in the U.S., Canada and other G-20 countries.
 "All these three things coming together tells us that the gradual recovery of the oil market continues," he added.
-To date, more than 8 million people have contracted the Covid-19 infection, with 436,899 deaths, according to data compiled by Johns Hopkins University.

-WHO Director-General Dr. Tedros Adhanom Ghebreyesus said on Monday that while it took more than two months for the first 100,000 coronavirus cases to be reported worldwide, over 100,000 new cases have been reported almost every single day for the past two weeks.

-It comes as cases continue to surge in countries mostly in America and South Asia, and there are concerns about a new cluster of infections in Beijing after the city went for more than 50 days without a confirmed case.

-Aviation industry

-One industry expected to continue to drag on oil demand through 2021 is aviation.

-The IEA said that next year oil consumption would remain 2.4 million barrels per day lower than 2019 levels, "mostly because of the ongoing weakness in jet and kerosene demand."
-That's because the aviation industry "is facing an existential crisis," the group added, noting jet and kerosene demand is likely to remain under pressure "well beyond" 2020.

-Data from the International Air Transport Association - the trade association representing 290 airlines and 82% of global air traffic - show that passenger traffic will be nearly 55% lower than in 2019.
+To date, more than 8 million people have contracted the Covid-19 infection, with 436,899 deaths, according to data compiled by Johns Hopkins University. virus cases to be reported worldwide, over 100,000 new cases have been re- ported almost every single day for the past two weeks.
+It comes as cases continue to surge in countries mostly in America and South Asia, and there are concerns about a new cluster of infections in Beijing af- ter the city went for more than 50 days without a confirmed case.
+Aviation industry One industry expected to continue to drag on oil demand through 2021 is aviation.
+The IEA said that next year oil con- sumption would remain 2.4 million barrels per day lower than 2019 levels, "mostly because of the ongoing weak- ness in jet and kerosene demand."
+That's because the aviation industry "is facing an existential crisis," the group added, noting jet and kerosene demand is likely to remain under pres- sure "well beyond" 2020.
+Data from the International Air Transport Association - the trade as- sociation representing 290 airlines and 82% of global air traffic - show that passenger traffic will be nearly 55% lower than in 2019.
+Adhanom Ghebreyesus said on Mon- day that while it took more than two months for the first 100,000 corona- International Energy Agency